victorrgez/cloudProjectIris/README.md

 <h1> cloudProjectIris </h1>
-<h3> Project on GCP focused on learning how to use Docker and Kubernetes, how to expose Flask Applications and how to separate different tasks from a simple ML app into microservices: </h3>
+<h3> Project on Google Cloud Platform (GCP) focused on learning how to use Docker and Kubernetes, how to expose Flask Applications and how to separate different tasks when deploying a simple ML model as a structure of microservices: </h3>

 - [**Frontend**](./frontend5000) --> The only service with Public IP with which the user can interact.
-- [**Backend**](./backend8080) --> Handles the connection with the database and the Machine Learning model.
+- [**Backend**](./backend8080) --> Handles the connections with the database and the Machine Learning model.
 - [**Mysql**](./mysql3306) --> Serves as a Database that stores the predictions of the Machine Learning model.
 - [**Model**](./irismodel3000) --> Pretrained ML model on the [Iris dataset](https://www.kaggle.com/datasets/uciml/iris)

+<h4> How to run on Docker: </h4>

+1. `docker network create cloudprojectiris`
+2. `docker run -d -p=0.0.0.0:3306:3306 --name mysql --net cloudprojectiris victorrgez/cloudprojectirismysql`
+3. `docker run -d -p=0.0.0.0:3000:3000 --name model --net cloudprojectiris victorrgez/cloudprojectirismodel`
+4. `docker run -d -p=0.0.0.0:5000:5000 --name frontend --net cloudprojectiris victorrgez/cloudprojectirisfrontend`
+5. `docker run -d -p=0.0.0.0:8080:8080 --name backend --net cloudprojectiris victorrgez/cloudprojectirisbackend`
+6. Visit http://localhost:5000 or copy the external IP of your machine instead of `localhost`

+<h4> How to stop on Docker: </h4>

+1. `docker stop backend frontend model mysql`
+2. `docker rm backend frontend model mysql`
+3. Remove the images individually with `docker rmi` (you can list them with `docker image ls`)
+4. `docker network rm cloudprojectiris`

 <h4> How to run on Docker-Compose: </h4>